Reuters: Russia is preparing with a proposal to reduce oil production

 The OPEC Plus alliance, which includes the Organization of the Petroleum Exporting Countries (OPEC) and allies such as Russia, has refused to raise production to lower oil prices despite pressure from major consumers, including the United States, to help the global economy.

-However, prices fell sharply this month on concerns about the global economy and the strengthening of the dollar after the Federal Reserve (US Central Bank) raised interest rates.
+However, prices fell sharply this month on concerns regarding the global economy and the strengthening of the dollar following the Federal Reserve (US Central Bank) raised interest rates.

 Brent crude prices, which had already risen during trading on Tuesday, due to supply cuts from the United States and the Gulf, rose further on news of the possible Russian proposal, approaching a 4 percent increase to $87.15 a barrel.